electronicbits/github-actions/README.md

 # github-actions
 Github actions exploration

-## A quick tutorial on getting github actions working
+## Trying out github actions

-Event
-Workflow
-Job
-Step
-Action
-Virtual Environment
+Refer to the .github/workflows folder for all the relevant ways github actions can be used